 During fiscal year 2021, the Organization was granted a loan from a bank in the amount of \$49,632 under the Paycheck Protection Program ("PPP").
-The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), provides for loans to qualifying businesses for amounts up to 2.5 times of average monthly payroll expenses of the qualifying business.
-The loans and accrued interest are forgivable after 24 weeks as long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
-The amount of loan forgiveness will be reduced if the borrower terminates employees or reduces salaries during the period established by the CARES Act.
+The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), provided loans to qualifying businesses for amounts up to 2.5 times of average monthly payroll expenses of the qualifying business.
+The loans and accrued interest were forgivable after 24 weeks as long as the borrower used the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintained its payroll levels.